Craig's BigBands and BigNames home

 Purchase Rat Pack Confidential

 Peter Lawford - the forgotten Rat Packer.
-An English fellow married to the Irish "first family" of America, the Kennedys.
+An English fellow married to the Irish first family of America, the Kennedys.
 The last person to speak to Marilyn Monroe before her death and man who introduced Peter LawfordMarilyn Monroe at Kennedy's Democratic Convention when she sang "Happy Birthday Mister President."
-Peter was born to Miss Lady Lawford and Sir Sydney Lawford (a decorated English general who assisted Mussolini in shaping his troops before WWII).

 An arm injury at childhood, caused by trying to run through a glass door, thrashed all hopes of Peter's military career (much to his relief), and so he went into acting.
 An Englishman in Hollywood led to lots of acting roles where most eligible American actors were drafted and the English were considered quite heroic, standing alone against Hitler's assault.